shultztom/ip-addr/README.md

 ## Deploy new code to GKE
 1. Push to master (Cloud Build with build and deploy image)
-    * You may have to manually delete your first revision to get it all working

 ## Setup for ECS